tarantool/doc/doc/book/replication/repl_add_instances.rst

        :ref:`replication_connect_timeout <cfg_replication-replication_connect_timeout>`
        is overridden.

-    3. Abort if not connected to all nodes in ``box.cfg.replication`` or :ref:`replication_connect_quorum <cfg_replication-replication_connect_quorum>`.
+    3. Abort and throw an error if not connected to all nodes in ``box.cfg.replication`` or :ref:`replication_connect_quorum <cfg_replication-replication_connect_quorum>`.

     4. This instance might be elected as the replica set 'leader'.